-- Petitioner dies
+- Petitioner dies;

-- Family member who filed the petition divorces you
+- Family member who filed the petition divorces you;

-- Employer who filed the labor certification or subsequent Form I-140 goes out of business
+- Employer who filed the labor certification or subsequent Form I-140 goes out of business;

-- Petitioner or employer is otherwise not able to maintain the petition or labor certification application
+- Petitioner or employer is otherwise not able to maintain the petition or labor certification application.

 Supporting Evidence for Form I-485

-- Two passport-style photos
+- Two passport-style photos;

-- Copy of birth certificate
+- A copy of your birth certificate;

-- Copy of passport page with nonimmigrant visa (if applicable)
+- A copy of your passport page with a nonimmigrant visa (if applicable);

-- Form I-94 Arrival/Departure Record (if applicable)
+- Form I-94 Arrival/Departure Record (if applicable);

-- Form I-693, Report of Medical Examination and Vaccination Record
+- Form I-693, Report of Medical Examination and Vaccination Record;

-- Form I-864, Affidavit of Support, if applicable
+- Form I-864, Affidavit of Support, if applicable;

-Supplement A to Form I-485 with:
+- Supplement A to Form I-485 with:

-- $1,000 fee, if applicable
+- $1,000 fee, if applicable.

-Work & Travel Authorization
+Employment and Travel Authorization

 Adjustment of Status Under Section 245(i) of the INA and LIFE Act Provisions

-Furthermore, a United States employer who files a labor certification or Form I-140, naming an unauthorized individual as beneficiary, will be subject to sanctions if discovered to be knowingly employing that individual prior to adjustment of status or USCIS granting work authorization.
-The application for adjustment of status under Section 245(i) does not protect an individual against removal based on an applicable ground of inadmissibility by Immigration and Customs Enforcement (ICE).
+Furthermore, a United States employer who files a labor certification or Form I-140 with an unauthorized individual as beneficiary will be subject to sanctions if they are discovered to be knowingly employing that individual before adjustment of status or USCIS granting work authorization.
+Filing Form I-485 under section 245(i) does not protect an individual against removal based on an applicable ground of inadmissibility by Immigration and Customs Enforcement (ICE).

-Once an application for adjustment of status is filed (Form I-485), the individual becomes eligible for work authorization and may work if he or she applies for and obtains an Employment Authorization Document (Form I-766/EAD).
+Once the individual files Form I-485, they become eligible for work authorization and may work if they apply for and obtain an Employment Authorization Document.

 Background of Section 245(i) of the INA

-Section 245(i) grandfathers individuals themselves as well as the applications or petitions filed for them.
+Section 245(i) grandfathers individuals as well as the applications or petitions filed for them.
 The basis of a grandfathered individual’s eventual adjustment, however, is not restricted to the application or petition filed to preserve adjustment eligibility.
 The grandfathered individual’s application for adjustment of status may be based on any adjustment provision available to the individual at the time of adjustment.